-A COURSE THAT MEETS FOR THE FULL 16 WEEK SEMESTER A COURSE THAT MEETS FOR THE FULL 16 WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Once a week (Night classes or Friday classes) Twice a week (MW or TR classes) Three times a week (MWF or TRF classes) Four times a week (MTWR classes) 2 4 6 8 Three tardies count as one absence A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Twice a week (MW or TR classes) 4 Three tardies count as one absence.
-A COURSE THAT MEETS FOR 8 WE EKS OF THE SEMESTER (Fast-Track) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Four times a week (MTWR classes) 4 Three tardies count as one absence.
-A COURSE THAT MEETS FOR 5 WEEKS OF THE SEMESTER (Summer Sessions) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: 3 times a week (MTW) (evening classes) 4 times a week (MTWR) (day classes) 2 2 Three tardies count as one absence.
+A COURSE THAT MEETS FOR THE FULL 16 WEEK SEMESTER

+A COUNSE HIM MEETS FOR THE TOPE TO WEEK DEMENTER.

+Class or Lab Meets: An instructor may withdraw a student from a

+course if absences exceed:

+Once a week (Night classes or Friday classes) 2

+Twice a week (MW or TR classes) 4

+Three times a week (MWF or TRF classes) 6

+Four times a week (MTWR classes) 8

+Three tardies count as one absence

+A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER

+Class or Lab Meets: An instructor may withdraw a student from a

+course if absences exceed:

+Twice a week (MW or TR classes) 4

+Three tardies count as one absence.

+A COURSE THAT MEETS FOR 8 WEEKS OF THE SEMESTER (Fast-Track)

+, ,

+Class or Lab Meets: An instructor may withdraw a student from a

+course if absences exceed:

+Four times a week (MTWR classes) 4

+, Three tardies count as one absence.

+A COURSE THAT MEETS FOR 5 WEEK S OF THE SEMESTER (Summer Sessions)

+A COURSE ITIAT MEETS FOR 5 WEEK S OF THE SENTESTER (Summer Sessions)

+Class or Lab Meets: An instructor may withdraw a student from a

+course if absences exceed:

+2 times a week (MTW) (avening elegan) 2

+3 times a week (MTW) (evening classes) 4 times a week (MTWR) (day classes) $\frac{2}{2}$

+(carried a moon (carried (any canada) Three tardies count as one absence.